lebgoodyear/2025_bd_interventions/README.md

 and a standard deviation based on effective sample size (sample size weighted by usability) to give a measure of error.
 Also calculates weights for use in meta-regressions.

+2. explore_biases.R
+Uses a form of funnel plot for beta distrbutions to check for publication bias.